to shoot the breeze

 - breeze through = to complete a task quickly and easily (I breezed through the test)

-- breeze in/into = to enter a place quickly and in a carefree manner (He breezed into the room just as the meeting began)
+- breeze in (into) = to enter a place quickly and in a carefree manner (He breezed into the room just as the meeting began)

 SYNONYMS

-SMUGGLE OWAD into an English conversation, say something like:
+SMUGGLE OWAD into a conversation today, say something like:

 Paul Smith